 Maxprog just turned 20 years old a few days ago.
-Believe me or not, it has been a quite pleasant journey.
+Believe me or not, it has been quite a pleasant journey.
 That's very likely because I do what I always wanted.

 Who am I?

 My name is Stan Busk.
 I am a french-born self-taught vocational software developer.
 I started programming when I was around twelve.